Mo Kasti is a distinguished author, thinker, speaker, strategy advisor and family man.

-Mo’s previous roles include the Chief Transformation Officer and Chief Operating Officer (COO) for USF Health where he facilitated the “transformation of DNA of Healthcare” by integrating the Colleges of Medicine, Nursing, Public Health, and the 400 Physicians Group into USF Health, an entrepreneurial academic model with $750 million in revenue.
+Mo’s previous roles include Chief Transformation Officer and Chief Operating Officer (COO) for USF Health where he facilitated the “transformation of the DNA of Healthcare” by integrating the Colleges of Medicine, Nursing, Public Health, and the 400 Physicians Group into USF Health, an entrepreneurial academic model with $750 million in revenue.

 Mo has faculty appointments in the USF College of Medicine, College of Nursing, College of Engineering, Business School, Honor College, and College of Pharmacy.
 He has received numerous management awards for outstanding performance and holds several patents.
 He is a sought-after speaker on strategy, leadership and management transformation, and effective process improvement.

 In addition to his professional accomplishments, Mo is exceedingly proud of his family and often shares stories of his son Adam’s presidential aspirations.